sst/guide/_chapters/add-a-create-note-api.md

 ### Test

-To test calling the API on the local, we need to mock the HTTP request parameters.
-In the project root, create **event.json** with following content
+Now we are ready to test our new API.
+To be able to test it on our local we are going to mock the input parameters.

+{% include code-marker.html %} Create an `event.json` file and add the following.

 {% highlight json %}
 {
   "body": "{\"content\":\"hello world\",\"attachment\":\"hello.jpg\"}",